Installing Veeam Agent for Linux with Kernel Module

 The following dependency packages may require special handling in case you see installation errors:

-- The dkms package is not present in default repositories for some Linux distributions.
-You should obtain it from third-party repositories:
+- The dkms package is not present in the default repositories for some Linux distributions.
+For RHEL / Oracle Linux / Rocky Linux / AlmaLinux, you should obtain it from the third-party EPEL repository.

 - Extended kernels, such as kernel-pae, kernel-uek and other, require appropriate kernel-devel packages to be installed, for example, kernel-pae-devel, kernel-uek-devel, and so on.